 If you are unsure whether you meet the entry criteria contact the Programme Leader who will be happy to supply further advice.

-- Full time: £10,955
+- Full time: £11,440

-*These fees apply if you're starting this course between September 2014 and August 2015.
+These fees apply if you're starting this course between September 2015 and August 2016.
 We recommend you check fee details with us though, as they can change.
 Costs can increase each year.

 All modules are assessed by coursework.

 You can pursue a career in detection, investigation and prosecution in all areas of civil and criminal law.
-In addition, corporate institutions are starting to recruit in this area or contract work to independent e-investigators.
+In addition, many corporate institutions are starting to recruit specialists in this area or to contract work to independent e-investigators.

 "I often appear in court to give technical evidence.
 The course content, especially the courtroom training, gives me the confidence to deliver my evidence in a clear and understandable manner, without being nervous.
 I now know what to expect in the courtroom.
 Covering the specific laws around cybercrime has been extremely helpful.
-I often point out other offenses to officers in charge of a case that they were unaware of."
+I often point out other offences to officers in charge of a case that they were unaware of."